daniel5151/cs241lecturenotes/cs241lecturenotes.md

 - This time around though, there are Release Tokens, that give you 3 attempts per 12h to test your programs

 Marking breakdown:
-- 25% Assignments - Due thursdays at 9
+- 25% Assignments - Due Thursdays at 7:00pm
 - 25% Midterm - Wed Oct.
 26th from 7:00-8:50pm
-- 50% Final (must pass) - 2.5h sometime in december
+- 50% Final (must pass) - 2.5h sometime in December

 ## Idyllic Intro